MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 :::image type="content" source="media/schema/desktopflowbinaries-v2.png" alt-text="Desktop flow in v2 schema with desktop flow binaries.":::

 > [!IMPORTANT]
 > The desktop flow binaries objects are required components of the desktop flow as they store required data for the desktop flow to be able to open or run.
+Deleting these binaries will result in permanent data loss, which will make the respective flow non-editable, so it should be avoided.

 The number of desktop flow binaries might vary depending on the size of the desktop flow.